Common System Design Questions

 CAP Theorem Trade-Offs

-We can’t have strong consistency, full availability, and partition tolerance simultaneously:
+We can’t have strong consistency, full availability, and partition tolerance simultaneously.

 Database-Related Bottlenecks